Combining Cross Entropy and MADS methods for inequality constrained global optimization: Description of and Cross Entropy algorithms

 with $0 < \alpha \leq 1$.
-Theoretically, any distribution converging in the neighborhood where the global maximum is attained can be used including normal, exponential or beta distribution.
-Nevertheless, in practice, the updating step is quite simple with the normal distribution that is often chosen.
-Therefore, the detailed algorithm is the following:
+Theoretically, any distribution converging in the neighborhood where the global maximum is attained can be used including normal, double exponential or beta distribution.
+Nevertheless, the beta distribution has for support $[0,1]$ which is not suitable for global exploration, the double exponential may introduce some discontinuities and the updating step is quite simple with the normal distribution.
+Thus, in practice the normal distribution is often chosen \cite{lopez2016gace} \cite{miarnaeimi2018multi} \cite{6718058}.
+Therefore, the detailed algorithm is presented next: